 This service area includes three (3) bedrock wells, including Well #3 at 525', Well #4 at 425' in depth, and Well #5 at 530 feet.
 The well field is located along State Route 208 near Mangin Road.

-All groundwater from the Merriewold wells is treated for iron and manganese removal, and is treated with chlorine for disinfection and virus inactivation prior to distribution.
+All groundwater from the Merriewold wells are treated with chlorine for disinfection and virus inactivation prior to distribution, then filtered through green sand filters.